worldbank/mena-pov/_sources/README.md

 │
 ├── README.md                  # The file you are reading now
-├── LICENSE                    # The license for this project ├── CODE_OF_CONDUCT            # Code of Conduct
-├── requirements.txt           # Python/R dependencies needed for this project
+├── LICENSE                    # The license for this project ├── requirements.txt           # Python/R dependencies needed for this project
+│
 ├── CONTRIBUTE.md              # Guidelines for contributing to this project
-├
 ├── docs                       # Documentation, usage guides, etc.
 │   └── ...
 │
 ├── data                       # Folder for all data (should be kept empty in the repo due to size limitations) │   └── ...
 │
-├── notebooks_scripts                        # Source code for this project
+├── notebooks_script                        # Source code for this project
-│   ├── main_script            # A central script to run globals/install packages
+│   ├── cleaning               # Data cleaning and preprocessing scripts
-│   ├── country_A              # Replace 'country_A' with the name of the country
+│   │   ├── source_1           # Replace 'source_1' with the name of the geospatial source
-│   │   ├── cleaning           # Data cleaning scripts for 'country_A'
+│   │   └── source_2           # Repeat for each source
-│   │   └── analysis           # Data analysis scripts for 'country_A'
+│   ├── analysis               # Data analysis scripts, separated by country │   │   ├── country_1          # Replace 'country_1' with the name of the country
-│   ├── country_B              # Repeat the above structure for each country
+│   │   ├── country_2          # Repeat for each country
-│   │   ├── cleaning
-│   │   └── analysis
+│   │   └── ...
 │   └── ...
 │
 └── functions                      # scripts for user-written functions used for cleaning and analysis
     └── ...

 ```
 ## Contributing